 Like the previous point, this is, at best, a 50/50 proposition.
 It could just as easily be said, “he just read that stuff in a best-selling book; they can say anything in a book!”
 Do so few people realize that there are no rules for what can be published in a book?
 The truth is, there’s a lot of information that is only available online; that’s the nature of the world we live in.
 This idea is very similar to #2, because what people are really saying is: “it might be proven by lot’s of information online (blogs, podcasts featuring interviews with experts and actual witnesses, doctrinal papers, personal testimony, etc.), but it’s not the consensus view (it isn’t supported by giant book publishers, Christian media companies, mega-churches, etc.) so I refuse to believe it.”
 We should be testing everything against the Word of God-no matter what anybody says!

 It’s important to understand that some giant “Christian” media companies are owned by even larger non-Christian media companies.
 For example, billionaire Rupert Murdoch owns the global media conglomerate News Corporation (Fox News, The Wall Street Journal, Twentieth Century Fox Films, etc., etc.), which owns Harper Collins, one of the largest book publishers in the world.
-Harper Collins owns both Zondervan and Thomas Nelson-the two biggest Christian (or “inspirational”) book publishers in the world.
+Harper Collins owns both Zondervan and Thomas Nelson which are the two biggest Christian (or “inspirational”) book publishers in the world.
 These companies are all about making money.
 It’s crazy to assume that somebody, somewhere is carefully checking the content of every single book they sell.
 This doesn’t mean that Zondervan and Thomas Nelson don’t have any good books, by the way; it just means there’s no guarantee.

 Whether they’re on the Internet or in a book, all ideas and teachings should be diligently compared to the Word of God.